 Key details

-- Who’s eligible: New First Direct customers; no HSBC account opened since Jan 2019
+- Who’s eligible: New customers only (never held First Direct before; HSBC account opened after Jan 2018 may disqualify you)

-- Offer end date: Not specified (may be withdrawn at any time)
+- Offer end date: No specific end date listed (may be removed at any time)

 How to get the bonus